 is a symmetric matrix.
 Here the decision variables are the free entries x1, x2, x3 of X and the canonical form of this LMI reads

-be sufficient.
-Finally, working with the canonical form is also detrimental
+would be sufficient.
+Finally, working with the canonical form is also detrimental to

-the Lyapunov inequality Equation 4-1 is explicitly described as a function
++ XA in the Lyapunov inequality Equation 4-1 is explicitly described as a function of the

 In general, LMIs assume a block matrix form where each block is an affine combination of the matrix variables.
 As a fairly typical illustration, consider the following LMI drawn from H∞ theory